-- If you are traveling within two weeks, you will need to make an appointment to replace your passport in person at a passport acceptance facility or center.
-You will need to bring forms DS-11 and DS-64.
+- If you are traveling within three weeks, you will need to make an appointment to replace your passport in person at a regional passport facility or center.
+You will need to bring proof of travel and forms DS-11 and DS-64.

 Note: Once you have reported your passport lost or stolen, it is invalidated by the State Department.
 It cannot be used if it is found.

 If you are outside of the U.S., contact your nearest U.S. Embassy or consulate to replace your lost or stolen passport.